Setup and run a national hotline

 What is the process to creating a hotline?

 A hotline can be established in an NGO, a Regulatory Authority or other government department, your national ISP Association, or a trade body.
 The first step in establishing a hotline starts with a conversation with our network expansion lead.
 We take it one step at a time in order to ensure that things are done correctly.
-Read the hotline creation timeline here and signup for the introductory seminar.
+Read the hotline creation timeline here and contact our Network Expansion team.

 Setting up a hotline can be overwhelming, which is why we encourage you to get the discussion started with key stakeholders and understand the basics.'